Mahler measure and the WZ algorithm

 A proof of \eqref{n q-series expansion} can be obtained by looking at the following sum:

-Briefly, if this series is transformed into an integral of theta functions, then the involution for the weight-$1/2$ theta function leads to a dilogarithm sum, and the involution for the weight-$3/2$ theta function (essentially) leads to Rodriguez-Villegas's $q$-series for $n(\alpha)$ (see formula (2-10) in \cite{LR}). \end{proof} For certain values of $q$, the left-hand sides of \eqref{m q-series expansion}, \eqref{n q-series expansion}, and \eqref{n second q-series expansion} equal elliptic dilogarithms.
-In order to explain this statement, let us consider an elliptic curve
+If the series is transformed into an integral of theta functions, then the involution for the weight-$1/2$ theta function leads to a dilogarithm sum, and the involution for the weight-$3/2$ theta function leads to Rodriguez-Villegas's $q$-series for $n(\alpha)$ (see formula (2-10) in \cite{LR}). \end{proof} For certain values of $q$ the left-hand sides of equations \eqref{m q-series expansion}, \eqref{n q-series expansion}, and \eqref{n second q-series expansion} equal elliptic dilogarithms.
+To see this, briefly consider an elliptic curve